leaysgur/slides/docs/jsconf_jp-2024/index.md

 - Pass either a string literal or a template literal
   - Arguments can be empty, in which case a placeholder will be used
-- Since it's a string literal:
+- Since it is a string literal:
-  - Special characters must be escaped using `\`
+  - Special characters must be escaped by `\`
-  - Escape sequences can also be used, but... 😵‍💫
+  - Escape sequences can also be used, but...

-Can be dynamic, but invalid syntax are only detected at runtime.
+Can be dynamic, but invalid syntax are only detected at runtime. 💣
-Prefer literals if possible!

 ---

 ## 🔠 Chapter 2 / Pattern

----

-### Hard part of `RegExp` pattern syntax?

-- There are so many rules... it's hard to know what to write
-- It's unclear where escaping is necessary?
-- There are multiple ways to write the same thing, which can be confusing
-- etc..

-Alright, let’s learn the syntax!

 ---